 Installing Jekyll is easy and straight-forward, but there are a few requirements you’ll need to make sure your system has before you start.

-Install the latest version of Ruby using homebrew
+- Install the latest version of Ruby using Homebrew.

-Check the Ruby version installed
+- Check the Ruby version to confirm a successful installation.

-Check Jekyll version
+- Check the Jekyll version.

 How to update Jekyll